Australia-Indonesia Partnership Towards an Inclusive Society (AIPTIS)

 Australia is working with Indonesian Government agencies to promote strong, sustainable and inclusive economic growth in Indonesia.
 We share Australian expertise and experience to strengthen policy-making and support Indonesia’s reform agenda.

-Australia-Indonesia Partnership for Economic Governance (AIPEG) provides advice to the Indonesian Government to improve spending, increase revenue, improve the financial sector, and increase market efficiency.
+Australia Indonesia Partnership for Economic Development (Prospera) provides advice to the Indonesian Government to improve spending, increase revenue, improve the financial sector, and increase market efficiency.

 Australia is supporting Indonesia to accelerate public and private investment in critical infrastructure by providing technical expertise in planning, design, maintenance, and environmental impact assessments to make it easier to deliver infrastructure projects and improve long-term sustainability.